ManoahUmukoro/ManoahUmukoro/README.md

 - 👋 Hi, I’m @ManoahUmukoro
-- 👀 I’m interested in content creation
+- 👀 I’m a website Developer
-- 🌱 I’m currently learning how to further my skills in creative content writing
+- 🌱 I’m currently learning how to further my skills in other areas of tech
-- 💞️ I’m looking to collaborate on a project with top content creatos
+- 💞️ I’m looking to collaborate on a project with top developers
 - 📫 manoahumukoro1@gmail.com

 <!---